WHO SMART Trust

 WHO also hosts weekly calls on authoring and implementing WHO SMART Guidelines where participation is welcome.
 Please send an email at gdhcn-support@who.int in order to get invited.

-The specification herewith documented is a demo working specification, and may not be used for any implementation purposes.
+The specification herewith documented is for the WHO Gloa demo working specification, and may not be used for any implementation purposes.
 This draft is provided without warranty of completeness or consistency, and the official publication supersedes this draft.
 No liability can be inferred from the use or misuse of this specification, or its consequences.